Pulkit1822/Trademarkia-Assessment/README.md

 ---

 ## Overview

-Welcome to my frontend project repository, part of my academic journey!
-This project is a hands-on experience, built with React, to explore modern frontend development techniques.
+This project is part of an assignment for the frontend assessment by the Trademarkia company.
+It is built with React to demonstrate modern frontend development techniques and practices.

 ---